 It may be important for researchers to calculate a measure of precision for some estimates based on the NASS sample data.
 Variance estimates must account for both the sampling design and the form of the statistic.
 The NASS sampling design consists of a stratified, single-stage cluster sample.
-A stratified random sample of hospitals (clusters) providing major ambulatory surgeries was drawn, and then all encounters with in-scope major ambulatory surgeries were included from each selected hospital.
+A stratified random sample of hospitals (clusters) providing in-scope ambulatory surgeries was drawn, and then all encounters with in-scope ambulatory surgeries were included from each selected hospital.
 To accurately calculate variances from the NASS, appropriate statistical software and techniques must be used.
 For detailed instructions, refer to the HCUP Methods Series report #2003-02, Calculating Nationwide Inpatient Sample (NIS) Variances for Data Years 2011 and Earlier, on the HCUP-US website (www.hcup-us.ahrq.gov/).
-The NASS used a stratified sampling design similar to the HCUP NIS prior to 2012, so techniques appropriate for the NIS prior to 2012 are also appropriate for the NASS.
+The HCUP NIS prior to 2012 used a stratified sample design similar to the NASS, so techniques appropriate for the NIS prior to 2012 also are appropriate for the NASS.